wodyjowski/heroku-net-core-deploy/README.md

 # heroku_net_core_deploy
-Example app deployable to heroku
+Example app deployable to heroku.

 ## Important setup
 Heroku makes only certain port avalible to the app via environment `PORT` variable.
 When using docker containers only way of recieving port number is during runtime.